- #4042-A, B and C (original three part mini-series, also combined three by three into full episodes)

 - #5205-09 (with edits, long added scenes and extended music videos)

-Jerrica and the others have nowhere to go, so they head to Howard in hope of temporarily moving in at the Mansion before the contest.
+Jerrica and the others have nowhere to go, so they head to the movie producer Howard Sands, in hope of temporarily moving in at the mansion before the contest.
 But the Misfits don't want them stay in the mansion that they intend to win.
 Ashley is having a hard time finding her place with the other Starlight girls after she was caught trying steal money from the honor jar.
 And some new exciting acquaintances enter the lives of Jem and the Holograms, as Countess Danielle Du Voisin comes by and invites them to a party on her yatch.
-But the Misfits are persistant to cause trouble for Jem and the Holograms, with every step they take up until the big contest.

 Jem/Jerrica and the Holograms (Jem, Kimber, Aja, Shana), The Misfits (Pizzazz, Roxy, Stormer), Synergy, Rio, Eric, Lindsey, Starlight Girls (Ashley, Ba Nee, Krissie, Deirdre, Terri, Lela, Anne, Marianne, Joellen, Becky, Nancy, Delaree), Howard, Danielle, Brian, Anthony, Mrs. Bailey, Zipper, firemen, reporter, captain on yacht, crewman on yacht, captain on oil tanker.